ropensci/RefManageR/README.md

 * open browser to Google Scholar for bibtex entry
 * Biblatex entry types and fields supported
 * Unicode can be supported with little effort. encoding option in WriteBib; Unicode pkg; Encoding function
+* use unclass(bibentryObj) to get entry type and key

 ==================================================================================================================